 The Chronic Fatigue Service (CFS) at St Helier and Sutton hospitals is the local multidisciplinary team (LMDT) and clinical network co-ordinating centre for people with chronic fatigue syndrome in southwest London and Surrey.

 The chronic fatigue service was opened in early 2005 under the leadership of Dr Amolak Bansal, consultant immunologist at St Helier Hospital.
 The service was part of the department of health chronic fatigue clinical network collaborative to introduce services for individuals with chronic fatigue syndrome where none existed.

-Dr Bansal's clinics will still take place at St Helier Hospital.
+Please check your appointment letter carefully.
+Dr Bansal's clinics take place at St Helier Hospital.

 As there is currently no cure for chronic fatigue syndrome, treatment is presently based on the management of symptoms to improve function and quality of life.